Inside an Invinity Vanadium Flow Battery (VFB)

-Wondering how Vanadium Flow Batteries work?
 Invinity’s products employ proprietary technology with a proven track record of global deployments delivering safe, reliable, economical energy storage.
+Here’s how our vanadium flow batteries work.

 The fundamentals of VFB technology are not new, having been first developed in the late 1980s.
-In contrast to lithium-ion batteries which use solid electrolytes to store electrochemical energy, flow batteries use a liquid electrolyte instead, stored in large tanks.
+In contrast to lithium-ion batteries which store electrochemical energy in solid forms of lithium, flow batteries use a liquid electrolyte instead, stored in large tanks.
 In VFBs, this electrolyte is composed of vanadium dissolved in a stable, non-flammable, water-based solution.

 Vanadium is a non-toxic, widely-available metal that is typically used for making steel more ductile, strengthening titanium and even as a dietary supplement.
 Vanadium is produced globally, either from primary mining operations or by secondary processing of wastes from power generation or steel manufacturing.
 Significant vanadium reserves are present in the USA, Canada, China, Brazil and South Africa.